AnshAjayMishra/py-weather/readme.md

 ## 🔥 Features

 - 🔍 Search weather by city name
 - 📍 Current temperature, humidity, wind speed, and weather condition
-- 📅 5-day weather forecast
 - 🎨 Stylish UI with blur effects and gradient backgrounds
 - 💬 Toast notification for errors or invalid inputs
 - 📱 Responsive design for mobile and tablet screens